On constrained Markov-Nikolskii type inequality for $k-$absolutely monotone polynomials: Abstract

 \section{Abstract}

-We consider the classical problem of estimating norms of higher order derivatives of algebraic polynomial via the norms of polynomial itself.
-The corresponding extremal problem for general polynomials in uniform norm was solved by A. A. Markov.
+We consider a classical problem of estimating norms of higher order derivatives of an algebraic polynomial via the norms of the polynomial itself.
+The corresponding extremal problem for general polynomials in the uniform norm was solved by V. A. Markov.
 In $1926,$ Bernstein found the exact constant in the Markov inequality for monotone polynomials.
-It was shown in \cite{MR2763006} that the order of the constants in constrained Markov-Nikolskii inequality for $k-$ absolutely monotone polynomials is the same as in the classical one in case $0<p\le q\le\infty.$ In this paper, we find the exact order for all values of $0<p,q\le\infty.$ It turned out that for the case $q<p$ constrained Markov-Nikolskii inequality can be significantly improved.
+It was shown in \cite{MR2763006} that the order of the constants in constrained Markov-Nikolskii inequality for $k-$ absolutely monotone polynomials is the same as in the classical one in case $0<p\le q\le\infty.$ In this paper, we find the exact order for all values of $0<p,q\le\infty.$ It turnes out that for the case $q<p$ constrained Markov-Nikolskii inequality is significantly better than the unconstrained one.

-\begin{section}{Introduction} For $n\ge k\ge 0,$ we denote
+\begin{section}{Introduction} For $n\ge m\ge 0,$ we denote